lukewhrit/spacebin/.github/CONTRIBUTING.md

 Generally though, the process goes like this:

-* First, Above the file directory on the main page, click the "Pull request" button.
+1. Above the file directory on the main page, click the "Pull request" button.
-* Second, In the "base branch" drop-down menu, select the branch of the upstream Spirit repository to merge changes into.
+2. In the "base branch" drop-down menu, select the branch of the upstream Spirit repository to merge changes into.
 This needs to be the "develop" branch, otherwise your PR will not be merged.
-* Third, In the "head branch" drop-down, select the "develop" branch
+3. In the "head branch" drop-down, select the "develop" branch

 ## Styling of Code